MOQ Meaning: What Is MOQ Wholesale? | All You Need to Know

 Another reason MOQ can be high is because companies have a minimum number of units to produce in a production run, or are trying to profit off of their raw material suppliers’ MOQs.

-MOQ is common in hundreds of industries, but the final prices and order quantities depend on several factors.
+MOQ is common in hundreds of industries.
+To name a few, you can find MOQs in the restaurant industry, hotel industry, and in other hospitality industry sectors like among country clubs.
+However, the final prices and order quantities depend on several factors.
 A small clothing retailer may order 100 units of one type of shirt for their store, whereas a retail chain may order 500 units of a toy for several stores.

 MOQ, or minimum order quantity, can be calculated by dividing your business’s hourly order volume by the number of deliveries you can fulfill per hour.
 Here’s an example: $780 hourly order volume / 4 deliveries per hour = $195 MOQ.

 Bear in mind your MOQ is not how much you’re profiting from a sale; it’s your gross revenue for one sale.
-You have to factor in delivery costs such as last mile delivery, labor cost, taxes, and any other fees before profit can be determined.
+You have to factor in delivery costs such as expedited shipping, last mile delivery, labor cost, tech-based labor solutions, taxes, and any other fees before profit can be determined.

 What Is the Difference Between MOQ and SPQ?